open2b/scriggo-site/template.md

 {% end %}
 ```

-Scriggo Template's files can be written in plain text, HTML, Markdown, CSS, JavaScript and JSON.
+Scriggo template files can be written in plain text, HTML, Markdown, CSS, JavaScript and JSON.

 ## Expressions

-Scriggo Template supports all Go language expressions.
+Scriggo supports all Go expressions.
 To evaluate an expression and render its result, put the expression between `{{` and `}}`:

 ```
 {{ expression }}